CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Depending on requirements, client-to-client services can only be used on a local network or across the Internet.
 The number of IT systems that can share these resources ranges from just a few, selected clients, to an unmanageable set of unknown clients.
 In general, however, a distinction can be made between two types of client-to-client services:

 * Local client-to-client services
  With local client-to-client services, individual clients can share resources with other clients in a LAN.
 These shares can often be managed directly by the operating system.
 An example of this is file and printer sharing in Windows operating systems.
 Access to these services can often be limited by passwords or a selection of IP addresses.
-Typically, these services are not used beyond the local network and are rejected at the security gateway (firewall).
+Typically these services are not used beyond the local area network and are rejected at the security gateway (firewall).
 Because these services do not require a separate server, they can save hardware and software procurement costs.
 * Public client-to-client services
  To exchange information with users who do not have access to the LAN, public client-to-client services can be used.
 For this, additional applications usually have to be installed on the respective IT system so that they can use the services provided by other clients.
 Since information is exchanged directly between two or more IT systems in client-to-client services, additional information about how these IT systems can be accessed is required for establishing a connection.
 For this reason, especially for large client-to-client networks, there should be an overview of which resources are provided to which client.
  In principle, the following types are distinguished: